Any other questions you would like added to the list? Email: info(at)transrockies.com.

 How will my bike be transported between stages?
 Your bike is transported in the best possible format via truck.
 The event organizers and its sponsors cannot be held liable under any circumstance for any breakage or damages to your bike sustained during transit.
 Prior to loading your bike, make sure all equipment has been removed (bags, helmet, lock, etc.).
 During transport, the bikes will be protected with blankets, but if you wish, you can add additional protection to your bike, for example by wrapping the frame with styrofoam rolls like the ones used to insulate water heater hoses.

 How will I get my bike back to my hotel at the end of a stage?
 Most hotels will be a short ride from the finish line.
 When you finish your ride, you will be directed to load your bike to a truck designated for one of our selected pick-up/drop-off hotels.
 The bikes will then be delivered to these hotels after all riders have completed the days stage.
 Alternatively, if you do not need your bike at your hotel, it can be stored for the night in facilities we have booked in each community.
 Details to follow in an event guide one month prior to the event.

 Where can I rent a bike?

 I’ve signed up for the meal plan…which meals are included?
-Breakfast beginning July 30th through August 3rd.
+Breakfast beginning July 29th through August 2nd.
 Dinner beginning July 29th through August 3rd.
-The final banquet is included in your registration.
+The finishers reception and dinner is included in your registration.

 Where will the meals take place?